-Credit card companies that charge the cash advance rate for gambling transactions
+Credit card companies charge a cash advance rate for gambling transactions

-If your credit card allows you to make gambling transactions, the charge will typically be categorised as a cash advance.
-This is because gambling charges are often “cash equivalents” or “cash substitutes” (ie. where you spend money to get another form of money).
-Other examples of purchases that can be treated as cash advances are:
+When you make a gambling transaction on your credit card, the charge will typically be categorized as a cash advance.
+This is because gambling charges are considered cash equivalents where you spend money to get another form of money.

-These transactions attract a cash advance fee and a higher cash advance interest rate than everyday purchases.
-Cash advances are also commonly exempt from any interest-free period, which means you’ll be charged interest on gambling transactions from the time they are made.
+These transactions will cost you a cash advance fee usually between 3% and 5% and a higher cash advance APR which could be up to 22.99%.
+This means that you will be paying a fee plus a greater amount of interest on the amount that you charged to your card.
+Cash advances are also commonly exempt from any grace period, which means you’ll be charged interest on gambling transactions immediately from the day they’re made.

 Using a credit card at gambling establishments

-If you’re at a gambling establishment, using a credit card for non-gambling activities – such as buying drinks or meals – could also attract the cash advance fee and interest rate.
-When this happens, it is because the establishment’s merchant category code is preset to process gambling transactions.
+If you’re at a gambling establishment, using your credit card for non-gambling activities — such as buying drinks or meals — could also attract the cash advance fee and interest rate.
+When this happens, it’s because the establishment’s merchant category code is preset to process gambling transactions.
 So, when the charge goes through to your credit card company, it will most likely be processed as a gambling transaction or cash advance.